Pre-commit

 pre-commit

-As an alternative you configure the CI tool provided by the creators of
+As an alternative you can configure the CI tool provided by the creators of

 pre-commit